FREE GROCERY GUIDE

 This topic is big enough to fill a book, but let’s boil it down to which options are best and which to avoid for Thyroid Thrivers.
 Amongst thyroid experts who create their own protein powders (like Dr. Izabella Wentz and Amy Myers MD), they typically use these ingredients: beef protein, collagen protein, or pea protein.
 Let's compare...

-Top 3 types of protein powder for Thyroid Thrivers:
+3 MOST Recommended Types of Protein Powder for Thyroid Thrivers:

 1. Beef Protein: Beef is a complete source of bio-available protein that comes with the added benefit of thyroid-supportive nutrients like tyrosine, selenium, iron, and zinc.
 This option may be better tolerated than plant-based protein powders by those with compromised gut health.
 Make sure that what you’re buying is beef protein and not bone broth or beef collagen to ensure you’re getting a complete protein (see item 2).
 Also, look for grass-fed beef protein to ensure you’re consuming a product that is anti-inflammatory vs. inflammatory.